 Students who are placed with Queensland Health or at any health facility are required to complete a schedule of immunisations and to provide evidence of their status with respect to immunity.
 Typically this takes the form of a 'Student Immunisation Record' form and pathology/ serology reports.
-The 'Student Immunisation Record' form is completed by your doctor and certifies that you are immune to the following:
+The 'Student Immunisation Record' form and certifies that you are immune to the following: